 Research

 Zwitterionic polymers are ahighly hydrophilic polymers with widespread applications in the field of medicine and nanotechnology.
 To this end, zwitterionic polymers are mainly classified in two categories, namely polybetaine and polyampholytes.
+In recent work, we have shown that polymeric ylides offer not only antifouling but also bactericidal properties.
 We aim to broaden the chemical space of zwitterionic polymers by adding poly(ylides) as third class of zwitterionic polymers to the chemical toolbox.

-Our group has a large interest in developing new sorts of ligation techniques that allow to access otherwise inaccessible protein structures.
+Our group has an interest in developing new sorts of ligation techniques that allow to access otherwise inaccessible protein structures.
 We utilise our background in organic chemistry and peptide chemistry for tackling this interdisciplinary challenges.
-Naturally, we have a major interest in developing new tools and building blocks that advance the field of peptide chemistry.
+In this context, we have a major interest in developing new tools and building blocks that advance the field of peptide and protein chemistry.
+In 2023, we have introduced Click’n lock as a new principle in peptide and protein chemistry combining reversible and irreversible chemistry, the best of two worlds.
+This concept was successfully applied to the cyclisation of peptides.

 © neumann-lab